 Hereditary Research Laboratory

-In the Middle East, genetic analysis and medical follow-up services for breast and ovarian cancer risk among Jewish women are among the best in the world.
-But comparable services were not available women of other ancestries in the region.
-In 2007, BCRF sponsored the creation of the Middle East Breast Cancer Study (MEBCS), the goal of which is to provide genetic analysis and genetic counseling follow-up services, of the same excellent standard, to women of other ancestries in the region, and has sponsored the MEBCS continuously ever since.
-MEBCS is directed jointly by Ephrat Levy-Lahad, MD, of Shaare Zedek Hospital and Hebrew University, Jerusalem, Israel; Moien Kanaan, PhD, of Bethlehem University, Bethlehem, Palestinian Authority; and Mary-Claire King, PhD, of the University of Washington, Seattle, USA.
-The MEBCS is a sister project of the New York Breast Cancer Study (NYBCS), directed by Dr. King, and the Israel Breast Cancer Study (IBCS), directed by Dr. Levy-Lahad, both of which are also sponsored by BCRF.
+The MEBCS is directed jointly by Ephrat Levy-Lahad, MD, of Shaare Zedek Hospital and Hebrew University, Jerusalem, Israel, Dr. Kanaan and Mary-Claire King, PhD, of the University of Washington, Seattle, USA.
+The MEBCS is a sister project of the New York Breast Cancer Study (NYBCS), directed by Dr King, and the Israel Breast Cancer Study (IBCS), directed by Dr. Levy-Lahad, which are also sponsored by BCRF.

-A striking observation of the study this year is how many patients from very severely affected MEBCS families have no clearly damaging mutation in any of the known breast cancer genes.
-The researchers speculate that breast cancer in these families is due either to mutations in as-yet-unidentified regulatory regions of known breast cancer genes that are far from the genes themselves (i.e. a long distance genomic trouble-maker effect), or to an as-yet-unknown gene.
-The observation fits ytheir hypothesis that breast cancer in the Palestinian population has many different genetic causes, and therefore that studying this population will enable discovery of new genes underlying breast cancer in women from all parts of the world.
+A striking observation of the study to date is that many patients from very severely affected MEBCS families have no clearly damaging mutation in any of the known breast cancer genes.
+The observation supports the widely held belief that breast cancer has many different genetic causes, and therefore studying this population will enable discovery of new genes underlying breast cancer in women from all parts of the world.